timothykuliyev/disease-case-visualization-practice/README.md

  - The script automatically checks whether the selected variables can be compared.

  - If no valid data remains after cleaning, the script exits.

+## Next steps
+ - Use more advanced linear regression models (OLS, non-linear models) to improve p-values and r-values